 Because workers are free to choose between the agricultural and manufacturing sectors, the wage rate must be the same in the two sectors within each region, provided the two of them exist in the region under consideration.
 As in the CP model, the agricultural sector is perfectly competitive and exhibits constant returns to scale; the cost of shipping the agricultural good is zero.
 This allows us to choose the agricultural good as the numéraire and to set the agricultural wage to 1.
-Then, let $w_A$ be the manufacturing wage in region A, and let $\lambda_A$ be the number (and share) of industrial workers in this region.
+Then, let w_A be the manufacturing wage in region A, and let λ_A be the number (and share) of industrial workers in this region.
 Region A's labor market can be characterized by one of the following three scenarios.
 If both sectors are active, wages are as follows:

-$$w{\rm A} = 1 \quad \text{and} \quad 0 \leq \lambda{\rm A} \leq 1.$$ (7.1)
+$$w{\rm A} = 1 \quad \text{and} \quad 0 \leqslant \lambda{\rm A} \leqslant 1. \tag{7.1}$$ or manufacturing firms would be willing to pay a wage smaller than 1, thus implying that $\lambda_A = 0$.

-If one of the two sectors disappears from region A, then either or manufacturing firms would be willing to pay a wage smaller than 1, thus implying that $\lambda_A = 0$ .
+If one of the two sectors disappears from region A, then either